JackSuuu/ContextGPT/README.md

 # A custom GPT assistant that enhanced your personal context

 The purpose of this tool is to help university student revise their exam, learning new materials, by feeding the course resources such us Textbook, Tutorial sheet, course slides etc.
+This AI agent utilized the strong semantic reasoning power that `deepseek-r1` provided, which is great for any materials that related to logic and semantic reasoning.

 **Homepage**